Robot grippers are the physical interface between a robot arm and the work piece.

 There are four types of robotic grippers: vacuum grippers, pneumatic grippers, hydraulic grippers and servo-electric grippers.
-Manufacturers choose grippers based on the applications and type of material they use.
+Manufacturers choose grippers based on which handling application is required and the type of material in use.